SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

 First, you can define, how to open and close the Pitstop MFD (aka HUD) in *rFactor 2*.
 This is actually optional, since the menu have not to be open for the control of the pitstop settings.
-If you want to use the "PitstopRequest" controller action (see below), supply an argument for *pitstopRequest*.
+If you want to use the "PitstopRequest" controller action (see below), supply an argument for *requestPitstop*.
 Please supply the bindings you have defined in the controller setup in *rFactor 2*.

 	openPitstopMFD: *openHotkey*; closePitstopMFD: *closeHotkey*; requestPitstop: *requestPitstopHotkey*;
 	pitstopMFDMode: Event | Input | Play | Raw | Default